Electric vehicle fleet with charging infrastructure

 • Fleet management systems

-The entire charging infrastructure is connected to a micro smart grid as a controllable consumer.
-As a result, electric vehicles are not only powered by green energy from a photovoltaic system, but they also form part of a higher-level energy management system.
-This makes use of the flexibility offered by having a variety of storage systems to achieve an efficient and grid-friendly balance between electricity generation and demand.
+The entire charging infrastructure is integrated into a micro smart grid as a controllable consumer.
+This means that the electric vehicles are not only supplied with environmentally friendly electricity from a photovoltaic system, but are also part of a higher-level energy management system.
+Flexibilities from different storage systems are used to efficiently and grid-friendly coordinate electricity generation with consumption.

 Facilities

-In addition to the research vehicles, we offer electric vehicles for everyday use in the fleets of several institutes on campus.
+In addition to the research vehicles, additional electric vehicles are offered for regular operation in the company car fleets of several institutes on campus.
+Employees and visitors can also use the infrastructure.